 WARNING: Back up slowly.
 Steering is opposite to normal when reversing.
-Hold steering wheel at the nd turn wheel in direction you want bottom and turn wheel in direction you want the rear of the machine to travel.
+Hold steering wheel at the bottom and turn wheel in direction you want the rear of the machine to travel.

-- 1. Move speed-range switch (A) to field position L. - 2.
+- 1. Move speed-range switch (A) to field position L (dual speed units). - 2.
 Move throttle lever to a mid-range position (B).